asuozzo/vermont-college-analysis/readme.md

-This analysis is best run using [Jupyter Lab](https://github.com/jupyterlab/jupyterlab), which I highly recommend trying.
+This analysis is best run using [Jupyter Lab](https://github.com/jupyterlab/jupyterlab).
 My data analysis environment uses Python 3, with Pandas for analysis and Altair for visualization.

 All files in the `raw_data` folder are from the [IPEDS Data Center](https://nces.ed.gov/ipeds/use-the-data), under `Survey Data` > `Complete Data Files`.
 Beware the size of that folder; the data files in it are very large.
 If you don't want to download the whole shebang, you can download files and dictionaries for individual years and/or subset the data using the tools provided through that data portal.